jamesrweb/codewars-api-client/README.md

 ### The `ClientOptionsInterface`

-This interface is for the methods required on the `ClientsOptions` class.
+This interface is for the methods that are accessible to use via a `ClientsOptions` instance.

 ### The `SchemaInterface`

 This interface is for the methods required on the items exported from the `CodewarsKataExporter\Schemas` namespace.

-### The `ChallengeClientInterface`

-This interface is for the methods required on the `ChallengeClient` class.

-### The `UserClientInterface`
+### The `ClientInterface`

-This interface is for the methods required on the `UserClient` class.
+This interface is for the methods that are accessible to use via a `Client` instance.

 ## Schemas